tsiemasilo/faceID/replit.md

-# Biometric Attendance System
+# Face ID Recognition App

 ## Overview
-A React-based biometric attendance system using Face ID/Touch ID via the WebAuthn API.
-This application allows users to register with their biometric credentials (Face ID on iOS or fingerprint/face recognition on other devices) and mark attendance using those credentials.
+A React-based face recognition application that uses real-time camera face detection, similar to iOS Face ID.
+Users can register their face with their name, and the system will recognize them on subsequent uses.
+Built with face-api.js for accurate face detection and recognition.

 ## Project Architecture